zulybot/zuly/README.md

 # Hey there!
-Welcome to my official GitHub repository!
+Welcome to my official GitHub repository

 <p align="center">
 I'm zuly, just a simple bot to discord!<br>
 Hi!
 I'm zuly, a 100% Brazilian bot focused on anime for otakus!<br>